Abishekcs/git-practice/README.md

 # git-practice
-# Learning hot to collab yo
+# Learning how to collab yo
+# Making some changes again